TALHAA23/intelligent-react-components/docs/FormModel.md

 Keys which the model has nothing to do with.

 - element: The type of element .i.e form
+- attributes: The attributes for the element (Model is not require to process it)
+- cacheResponse: Use be user to send another request, the model has nothing to do with it.

 ## Processing Steps